percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | :material-code-string: string     | `us-east-1`|

-### `backup.storages.STORAGE-NAME.s3.endpointUrl`
+### `backup.storages.STORAGE-NAME.s3.Url`

-The endpoint URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud).
+The  URL of the S3-compatible storage to be used (not needed for the original Amazon S3 cloud).

 | Value type  | Example    |
 | ----------- | ---------- |